Guppster/Cloudy/README.md

 Weather App, 21Cloudy,  Version 1.0   01/04/2015

 ##Synopsis
   - This is a fully functional java program provides the short-term and long-term weather information of various locations.
 You can use the auto-completion to help you search for locations in many cities around the world.
   - There is a customizable list which can be used to save muliple locations.
   - The weather of the planet Mars is also a possible location.
-  - The weather information for Earth is gathered from http://openweathermap.org/api and the weather information on Mars is from http://marsweather.ingenology.com/
+  - The weather information for Earth is gathered from http://openweathermap.org/api and the weather information on Mars is from http://marsweather.ingenology.com/.
+  - The program interacts with the webpages using [OKHTTP](http://square.github.io/okhttp/)

 ##Installation
 This program does not require installation, see Build below to get directions on how to run the program.